tstromberg/sigstore-the-local-way/README.md

 This is a tutorial for setting up sigstore infrastructure locally, with a focus on learning what each component is and how it functions.

-This tutorial is based on [https://github.com/lukehinds/sigstore-the-hard-way](Sigstore the Hard Way), but avoids using external infrastructure (GCP, LetsEncrypt), etc. As the intention is not a production-ready environment, we will store most data within the users home directory.
+This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way), but avoids using external infrastructure (GCP, LetsEncrypt), etc. As the intention is not a production-ready environment, we will store most data within the users home directory.

 ## Environment

-This tutorial was developed on [https://openbsd.org/](OpenBSD), but it is intended to be cross-platform and executable using shells other than bash.
+This tutorial was initially developed on [https://openbsd.org/](OpenBSD), and is designed to work across a wide array of operating-systems and shells.

-This tutorial uses ocassionally refers to `doas`, a secure drop-in replacement for `sudo`.
+It does ocassionally refers to `doas`, a secure drop-in replacement for `sudo`.
 If it is not installed on your host, feel free to type `sudo` instead, install doas, or run `alias doas=sudo`.

 As part of this tutorial, you will be starting a lot of daemons in the foreground.
 I highly recommend using a terminal environment that allows multiple sessions, such as tmux or screen.